rocklobster-in/swv/rules/README.md

 ## required

-A `required` rule verifies that the field specified by the `field` property has a value that is not a zero-length string.
+A `required` rule verifies that the field specified by the `field` property has a string value.

-You cannot use this rule type for file uploading fields.
-For file uploading fields, use the `requiredfile` rule type instead.

 ## requiredfile